zyllio/zyllio-sdk/README.md

-# ZYLLIO SDK
+# ZYLLIO SDK User guide

 Zyllio SDK is a development kit that allows developers to extend Zyllio Studio by creating Plugins.
 These plugins contain Components, Actions and Themes

-- Components are Visible Components set in screens like Texts, Lists, Buttons, ...
+- Components are Visual Components set in screens like Texts, Lists, Buttons, ...
 - Actions are pieces of logic executed when the mobile app. user presses a button
 - Themes are shade of colors to customize the appearance of screens across the whole mobile app